Actindo-AG/Documentation/ActindoWorkFlow/Integration/01_ConfigureQueueTypes.md

 #### Prerequisites

-The workflows are disabled.
-Disable the workflows before you kill the workers to prevent an automatic restart of the workflow processes, see [Disable the workflows](#disable-the-workflows).
+ The workflows have been disabled, see [Disable the workflows](#disable-the-workflows).

 #### Procedure